Wall paintings

 In 2011, a foundation called Fristaden Christiania (’Free city of Christiania’) was established, and it was able to acquire the area from the state, partly financed by shares.
 In 2012, about 900 people lived in Christiania, and the area is visited annually by around half a million tourists.

-This graffiti, depicting voluptuous and beautiful women, Muhammad Ali, and Fidel Castro, was observed on the wall around Christiania, and on one of its house walls.
+These wall paintings, depicting voluptuous and beautiful women, Muhammad Ali, and Fidel Castro, were observed on the wall around Christiania, and on one of its house walls.
 (Photos copyright © by Kaj Halberg)

 During the Middle Ages, numerous churches in Denmark, and elsewhere, were adorned with colourful murals, for the major part depicting events from the Bible.
 However, many of the paintings incorporate scenes from everyday life of people, besides plants, animals, and various supernatural creatures.
 Below a selection of photographs shows examples of this artwork.